-Steve grew up at his father’s farm where he had the opportunity to hunt, fish, ride horses and camp.
-He was first given the opportunity to make a knife in a shop when a scout.
+Steve grew up at his father’s farm where he had the opportunity to hunt, fish, ride horses, and camp.
+He was first allowed to make a knife in a shop as a scout.
 Knifemaking became Steve’s lifetime passion, and he has always enjoyed the personal challenge of making each knife.
 Steve has served as Secretary/Treasurer on the Knifemakers’ Guild Board of Directors and is associated with many members of the Guild and the knifemaking community worldwide.

-Tim custom painted show cars, produced gold leaf signs and worked as an illustrator, when a teenager.
+Tim custom painted show cars, produced gold leaf signs, and worked as an illustrator when a teenager.
 After reading a book on custom knives and attending a Knifemakers Guild show, knives hooked him.
 Starting with a primitive lathe, he created knives arduously for several years, as he wanted to be a Guild member.
-A local maker introduced him to lockback folder construction, and Tim decided folders are practical and worthy.
-Having learned from Steve Hoel, Buster Warenski, Wolfgang Loerchner and other master knifemakers, Tim is still grateful to them for the skills necessary to produce a fine knife.
+A local custom knife maker introduced him to lockback folder construction, and Tim decided folders were practical and worthy.
+Having learned from Steve Hoel, Buster Warenski, Wolfgang Loerchner, and other master knifemakers, Tim is still grateful to them for the skills necessary to produce a fine knife.
 Tim spent years mastering his techniques to create magnificent folders of his own design.

 Spanaway (WA), USA

 Todd spent much of his younger years in the deep forests of the Pacific Northwest, camping and hunting.
 Knives were his companions most of the time, and he naturally developed an appreciation for them.
 Todd tried making knives while still in high school and realized he had found his passion.
 Todd became a full-time knifemaker in 2003.
 Inspired by the grinding skills of Bob Lum and Bill Luckett and the Integral construction of Edmund Davidson and Ted Dowell, Todd developed his own style of integral knives.